 Hybrids use an inline-4 paired with batteries and an electric motor fuel economy ratings in the 40-mpg range, and the plug-in hybrid version can go nearly 30 miles on electricity alone.
 No matter what’s underhood, the Optima provides a comfortable, spacious cabin with an average-size 15.9 cubic-foot trunk and materials that range from serviceable to relatively upmarket as the price climbs.

 At every step of the way, the Optima is a good value against its rivals.
 The base Optima LX wants for little at around $24,000 with its 8.0-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility, power features, and alloy wheels.
 Last year’s decadent SX Limited with its quilted nappa leather seats is no more, however.

 The Optima comes loaded with good safety gear such as an automatic emergency braking system that adds pedestrian detection this year on all trim levels.
-Crash-test results were excellent last year—five stars from the feds and a Top Safety Pick+ award from the IIHS—and should carry over into 2020.
+Crash-test results are excellent: five stars from the feds and a Top Safety Pick+ award from the IIHS.

 2020 Kia Optima

 The 2020 Kia Optima’s styling is familiar but still attractive.

 The 2020 Kia Optima doesn’t look quite as bold as it once did now that some rivals have followed suit with similar fastback-style shapes, though we still like it.
 We rate it 7 out of 10, with points above average for its interior and exterior.